ASActionMode/FlappyBirdRemastered/README.md

 ## Acknowledgments
 This project is inspired by the original Flappy Bird, created by Dong Nguyen.
 Special thanks to all contributors and the open-source community for their support!

+**This Project was built upon GrizzliusMaximus's "Flappy Bird: Faithful Remake" - Both are completely different from each other but due to his contribution this project was made possible.**